Name: John Le Fevre

 I have produced style guides for use by journalists and editors. and in the past was active on the Australian Journalists Association (AJA) (subsequently absorbed by the Media Entertainment and Arts Alliance (MEAA) freelance committee.
-I write my own text, shoot my own stills, and also shoot and edit video.
+I write my own text, shoot my own stills, and also shoot and edit videos.

-I have experience at content creation, development and management, SEO and keyword implementation, as well as in the implementation of social networking marketing (SNM) strategies designed to increase website traffic.
+I have experience at content creation, development and management, SEO and keyword implementation, as well as in the implementation of social network marketing (SNM) strategies designed to increase website traffic.

-This blog contains things that I find interesting, with some articles dating back to 1996.
-Often the stories you find here are the full, original versions of articles published elsewhere, or material that was produced in excess of that required for articles published elsewhere.
+This blog contains topics that I find interesting, with some articles dating back to 1996.
+Often the stories here are the full, original versions of articles published elsewhere, or material that was produced in excess of that required for articles published elsewhere.
 Sadly, all of my historic photos were destroyed by the thieving, manipulative and unaccountable State Trustees, who removed them from their place of storage at my parents house.

 No payment is received for content appearing on this blog (See: Blog disclosure policy)